alpyre/Sevgi_Engine/README.md

 ![Sevgi Engine](https://s14.gifyu.com/images/bsCeR.gif)

-Sevgi Engine is a new open source video game engine for classic Amiga computers which provides the required tools and generates the boilerplate code to create high performaning Amiga games using only the C programming language.
+Sevgi Engine is a new open source video game engine for classic Amiga computers which provides the required tools and generates the boilerplate code to create high performing Amiga games using only the C programming language.
 It is built around the great [ScrollingTricks](https://aminet.net/package/dev/src/ScrollingTrick) by Georg Steger.

 ### Features
 * **Performance**